-- (1) A body that is not a company must set up and maintain a register of debenture holders if it issues debentures covered by Chapter 2L. - Note 1: Companies have to keep a register of debenture holders under sections 168 and 171. - Note 2: The register may be kept on computer (see section 1306). - (1A) An offence based on subsection (1) is an offence of strict liability. - Note: For strict liability, see section 6.1 of the Criminal Code. - (2) The register must contain the following information about each debenture holder: - (a) their name and address; - (b) the amount of the debentures held. - (3) A body's failure to comply with this section in relation to a debenture does not affect the debenture itself.
+- (1) A body that is not a company must set up and maintain a register of debenture holders if it issues debentures covered by Chapter 2L. - Note 1: Companies have to keep a register of debenture holders under sections 168 and 171. - Note 2: The register may be kept on computer (see section 1306). - (1A) An offence based on subsection (1) is an offence of strict liability.

+- (2) The register must contain the following information about each debenture holder: - (a) their name and address; - (b) the amount of the debentures held. - (3) A body's failure to comply with this section in relation to a debenture does not affect the debenture itself.